-Note that although every forward trajectory in the system enters an absorbing set in a finite number of steps, the actual number of the steps may depend on the initial conditions.
+Note that although every forward trajectory in the dynamical system enters an absorbing set in a finite number of steps, the actual number of steps may depend on the initial conditions.
 Moreover, every absorbing set contains all the attractors of the system (both local and global).
-Even more, it contains all the recurrent dynamics present in the system, such as stable and unstable fixed points and periodic orbits.
+Moreover, it contains all the recurrent dynamics present in the system, such as stable and unstable fixed points and periodic orbits.

 Note that the entire phase space satisfies the definition of an absorbing set for a dynamical system.
-However, we are interested in finding a possibly small bounded absorbing set in order to be able to restrict our numerical simulations to a manageable subset of the phase space and be sure we obtain reliable results.
-The following proposition defines a useful absorbing set for the model~\eqref{xy_model}.
+However, we are interested in finding a possibly small bounded absorbing set in order to be able to restrict our numerical simulations to a manageable subset of the phase space and still ensure that we obtain reliable results.
+The following proposition defines a useful absorbing set for model~\eqref{xy_model}.